lijumjose/VIPMP/src/pages/docs/market_segments/index.md

 | HIGHER_ED  | Higher Education Institution              | - EDU offers without a sub-segment. <br /> - EDU offers with HED sub-segment.   |
 | NON_PROFIT | Nonprofit Organization                    | - EDU offers without a sub-segment.                                             |

-**Note:** The Additional Detail (Column P) in the price list file contains information on the sub-segment of an offer as well as the minimum purchase quantity, if applicable.
+**Note:** The Additional Detail (Column P) in the price list file contains information on the sub-segment of an offer and the minimum purchase quantity, if applicable.

 - If the offer has a sub-segment, the Additional Detail text begins with that subsegment (K-12 or HED).
 - If the offer has a minimum purchase quantity, the Additional Detail text ends with that information.